What is teeth grinding (bruxism)?

-If stress is contributing to your bruxism, ask your doctor about options to reduce stress; and to review your medications that may contribute to bruxism.
-Attending stress counseling, starting an exercise program, seeing a physical therapist or obtaining a prescription for muscle relaxants are among some of the options that may reduce the effects of bruxism.
+If stress is contributing to your bruxism, ask your doctor about options to reduce stress and to review your medications that may contribute to bruxism.
+Attending stress counseling, starting an exercise program, seeing a physical therapist or getting a prescription for muscle relaxants are among some of the options that may reduce the effects of bruxism.

 Other tips to reduce teeth grinding include the following:

 - Avoid or cut back on foods and drinks that contain caffeine, such as colas, chocolate and coffee.